traumverloren/hamster-walkie-talkie/README.md

 Make a pair (or army) of ridiculous toy hamsters that can send/receive voice messages from anywhere in the world using MQTT.
 Touch his hand and record and send a message to other hamsters.

+These hamsters are running the hardware using _only_ 100% Javascript and I think that's useless and also super cool. 😎

+They recognize touch, turn on a mic, send your voice in a Buffer as array of bytes over MQTT to another hamster many many miles away from you all in *JavaScript* only!

 Be prepared to debug hamsters!

 ![hamster-diagram](https://github.com/traumverloren/hamster-walkie-talkie/assets/9959680/cb510b99-b6fe-473c-b431-5e8818b493fc)